frankstepanski/node-express-course/week3/readme.md

 For REST APIs to be useful, they need to work with data in a format that is **easy** to consume.
 This is where [JSON](https://www.json.org/json-en.html) comes in.

-JSON (JavaScript Object Notation) is a common format for storing data.
+JSON (JavaScript Object Notation) is a common format for storing and transmitting data over the internet.
 It is based on a subset of the JavaScript Programming Language, more specifically the [JavaScript object literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#objects_and_properties).

 It is easy for humans to read and write and easy for machines to parse and generate.
 We all like easy, right?